Set up your own shop for free

 Planning your meals for suhoor (pre-dawn) and iftar (breaking fast) is a key part of getting your body ready for Ramadan.
 Make sure your meals are not only nutritious but also delicious.

 And if you're looking for some inspiration, we've got you covered!
-Check out our recent blog post on 10 easy and delicious Ramadan recipes ideas, these recipes are not only tasty but also nutritionally balanced, providing the energy you need to make the most of your fasting hours.
+Check out our recent blog post on 10 easy and delicious Ramadan recipe ideas, these recipes are not only tasty but also nutritionally balanced, providing the energy you need to make the most of your fasting hours.
 Remember to stay hydrated by drinking plenty of water during non-fasting hours to keep your well-being at its best.

 2. Establishing a Balanced Routine

-3. Fitness and Exercise
+4. Fitness and Exercise

 Integrate light exercises and physical activities into your routine during non-fasting hours.
 Walking and exercising will not only promote overall health but also contribute to stress management.